parisbible/parisbible.github.io/_posts/2021-06-22-WhereIsTheParisBibleToday.md

 Cappelletto, Niccolò Acram, Guéville, Estelle, and Wrisley, David Joseph.
 (22 June 2021).
 [Where is the Paris Bible today?](https://parisbible.github.io/2021-06-22-WhereIsTheParisBibleToday/) *Paris Bible Project.*

+This post is published with a [CC BY-SA-NC 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/).